Storing energy in compressed air has been around for decades, and has been used world-wide in many systems.

 There are three adiabatic CAES projects under way in America since 1999: General Compression, Lightsail and SustainX.
 Despite combined funding of $250m, since then they have only built just over 2MW in combined demonstrator capacity, with significant technical, up-scaling and down-time issues.

-In contrast to the existing CAES Plants, Storelectric has several solutions, which will increase our efficiency from the 42/54% of the existing plants to between 60-70% for a full-scale plant.
+In contrast to the existing CAES Plants, Storelectric has several solutions, which will increase our efficiency from the 42/54% of the existing plants to between 55-70% for a full-scale plant.
 We calculate that these efficiencies give us significant margin for profitability, with the First-of-a-Kind (FOAK) plants of both technologies offering strong double-digit whole-project Internal Rates of Return (IRRs).
 This portfolio of technology solutions enables us to configure each plant to the specific requirements of each location and its load case and operating mode.

 The latter is fully green and the former uses less methane than the original power station.
 These solutions can be hybridised (yielding a very long duration storage plants with very low but not zero emissions, extremely cost-effectively) and optimised depending on location, availability of fuel, investor opportunity-risk profile and other factors.

 Storelectric also has other innovations.
-By having 100% renewable solutions, we already reduce the system's inertia and simplify it. simplify the system and reduce the system's its inertia and simplify it.
+By having 100% renewable solutions, we already reduce the system's inertia and simplify it.
 No research is required to achieve these benefits; however, in order to maintain our technical lead, following successful installation and operation we will also pursue a whole programme of R&D focused on increasing efficiency, reducing capital and operating costs, and shortening lead times.

 Our Variant 1 process allows the use of existing Combined Cycle Gas Turbine (CCGT) technology for CAES.
 It consumes little over half the gas of an equivalent-output CCGT and therefore almost halves the emissions, and has most of the other benefits of electricity storage such as demand turn-up capability.
 This is suitable for both new build and retro-fit, provided the location has the right geology.
 The retro-fittable version can be seen as a life extension of existing plants, in that their emissions reduction makes them a much more attractive asset in the context of global emissions reduction targets.
 Please contact Mark Howitt or Tallat Azad for further information.